-Soft tissue injuries such as muscle strains have unfortunately grown in prevalence in recent months, perhaps owing to fixture congestion and minimal recovery and preparation due to the COVID pandemic.
+Soft tissue injuries such as muscle strains are, unfortunately, an inevitable part of the game of football.
 Ankle and knee injuries are also common, and you can’t overlook the debilitating effects of the common cold.

 Whilst there is no way to prevent all injuries in a contact sport such as football, below we cover five key points to help you reduce your risk of injury and improve your recovery process in the event that you are injured.